For UK financial advisers only, not approved for use by retail customers. Click here for the customer website.

 The benefits:

-The contribution will be treated as having been made by the scheme member for income tax purposes so will operate as described in Tax Relief on Member's Contributions article.
+The contribution will be treated as having been made by the scheme member for income tax purposes so will operate as described in our Tax Relief on Member's Contributions article.

 Devolved Taxation